We strongly recommend that you begin at the beginning.

 There are two main schools of thought about teaching American history.

-1. Children will understand their own history best.
+1. Some believe that children will understand their own history best.
 Studying other times and cultures is too confusing for young children.

-2. We believe that it's best to study our own history at the end of the cycle.
+2. We believe that it's best to study our own history at the end of the cycle, because:

 America was built on the foundations of Western Civilization - understanding what came before is vital to understanding where we are today.
 Understanding the history leading up to the discovery of the Americas places our culture in the context of world history.

 Americans tend to be overly focused on our own history and have a very poor education in world history.
-How can we understand others if we are too busy looking at ourselves?
+How can we understand others if we are so busy looking at ourselves?

 Children are already immersed in American life.
 By studying other times and places first they will begin to make connections with what they see and hear around them.
 Children are fascinated with learning about places and times different from their own.
 They naturally compare what they are studying to their own lives and experiences.